-Note: Star of anise is a spice not typically found at the corner store but may be found at a higher end retailer and certainly in an Asian market, if you’re fortunate to have one.
+Note: Star of anise is a spice not typically found at the corner store but may be found at a higher-end retailer and certainly in an Asian market if you’re fortunate to have one.
 It is a strong spice and one necessary for this dish.

-Toast the coriander and cumin seeds in a small sauce pan over medium high heat; do not add any oils or butter.
+Toast the coriander and cumin seeds in a small saucepan over medium-high heat; do not add any oils or butter.
 Once the seeds begin to pop, remove from heat and grind in a food mill or using a mortar and pestle.

 Tip: You may also use spice powders to save time.

 In a bowl, stir together the toasted seeds, ½ teaspoon of salt, turmeric, black pepper, cayenne pepper, and sunflower oil until well mixed.
 Cut the chicken into small cubes, add to the bowl and coat well.
-Cover and chill in refrigerator for an hour or overnight.
+Cover and chill in the refrigerator for an hour or overnight.

 Slice the onion as thin as possible.
-Drain the juice from the can of tomatoes, if using fresh tomatoes, remove seeds, peel skin and chop the flesh, set aside.
+Drain the juice from the can of tomatoes, if using fresh tomatoes, remove seeds, peel the skin and chop the flesh, set aside.
 In a sauté pan over high heat, warm the clarified butter.
 Add the onion and sauté until it begins to soften, 4-6 minutes.
 Next, add the garlic, jalapeno, ginger, bay leaves and star of anise and continue to sauté until golden brown, 6-8 minutes.

-Add the chicken and sauté until the meat begins to brown, about 5 minutes.
-Add the tomatoes and cook, stirring until softened, about 3 minutes.
+Add the chicken and sauté until the meat begins to brown, 5 minutes.
+Add the tomatoes and cook, stirring until softened, 3 minutes.
 Stir in the coconut milk and remaining ½ teaspoon of salt and bring to a boil.
-Reduce the heat to low, cover and simmer until chicken is tender, about 20 minutes.
+Reduce the heat to low, cover and simmer until chicken is tender, 20 minutes.
 Stir in the lemon juice and simmer for 5 more minutes.